SFDO-Community-Sprints/Nonprofit-Salesforce-How-To-Series/README.md

 * Hebrew

 ## Do a part of the Annual Video Review Project
 Watch a 2-3 minute video and follow along in Salesforce, taking notes on any changes needed.
+View the tracking document [here](https://docs.google.com/spreadsheets/d/1ESTsr5OOnPXPfB2KTPOCDP0YfT3esYZWDdy_9yaAPbo/edit?ts=5f6b8d20#gid=1443784001)

+Have questions or need access to a linked document?
+Email charise.vanliew (at) trailblazercgl.com